Vinney Hospice and Palliative Care

 What does this mean for you?

 Occupational therapy provides therapeutic techniques to address challenges with activities we perform each day.
 These may be related to activities of daily living, leisure activities and job performance.
+Occupational therapists can also perform home safety assessments with recommendations to improve a persons safety at home.

 Speech therapy can help you gain greater control over speaking and language skills.
 A medical issue, onset of motor-skill affecting conditions, brain injury, or accidents that cause damage to the throat, jaw, or facial structure can also impair speaking ability.
 Parkinson’s disease, Multiple Sclerosis, or strokes are just some examples.
 Other people may require adult speech therapy due to mental difficulties which affect comprehension of language, the ability to speak clearly and memory problems.
-In addition speech therapists work with individuals that have difficulty chewing or swallowing food.
-At times they may utilize a specialized technique, to regain swallowing, referred to as Vital-Stim.
+In addition, speech therapists work with individuals that have difficulty chewing or swallowing food.
+At times they may utilize a specialized techniques to regain swallowing, referred to as Vital-Stim.

 Fees: Fiberoptic Endoscopic Evaluation of Swallowing